 Figure 6-6: a) Selected segments b) Selected data aligned with model.
 As we can see, the alignment is not good enough and the object is NOT FOUND in the given scene.
+Alignment - score < 0.75.

 Figure 6-9: Segments from left and right images after applying color filter.